troutstick/troutstick.github.io/_posts/2021-07-19-ray_tracer_getting_started.markdown

 all the while taking advantage of the Rust programming language's incredible speed, flexibility, and modernity.

 If you want to get into the conceptual weeds, Steven Waterman already made [an excellent blogpost](https://blog.scottlogic.com/2020/03/10/raytracer-how-to.html) on intuitively building a ray tracer.
 This series will be about translating these high level concepts into working Rust code.
+You can view my completed codebase [here](https://github.com/troutstick/ray_tracer).

 ## 3D Objects